by Jeff Aguilar

 4. Angel’s Landing, Zion National Park

-Zion National Park earns back-to-back honors in this list, but I think most visitors to the park that have hiked these trails would agree the honor is rightly deserved.
-Angel’s Landing hits all the right notes though it is the shortest by distance on the list, just making the cut.
-But for awe-inspiring views and a unique experience crossing a precipice above the canyon floor it is an undeniably memorable hike.
+Angel’s Landing hits all the right notes though it is the shortest by distance on the list, just making the cut at 5 miles roundtrip.
+But with awe-inspiring views and a unique, hair-raising traverse of a narrow precipice above the canyon floor, it is an undeniably memorable hike.

-This is probably the most dangerous hike on the list and the one that should not be undertaken by anyone with a fear of heights or by children.
+This is probably the most purely dangerous hike on the list and the one that should not be undertaken by anyone with a fear of heights or by children.
 Every year there are fatalities from those who mis-stepped.
 Take your time, watch your feet, and hold on to the chains.

 3. Cascade Canyon to Lake Solitude, Grand Teton National Park